kastergarta/Cookie-Rama/README.md

-## Cookie Rama `Updated 10.25.2019`
+## Cookie Rama `Updated 12.5.2019`

 This is a small and powerful app, that will guide you through dark waters of complicated decisions.
-Just with one touch you can ask an advice and recive a message from fortune cookie teller.
-Short but inspirational quote will make your day.
+Just with one touch you can ask a bit of advice and receive a message from a fortune cookie teller.
+A short but inspirational quote will make your day.

 ### `Goals of this project`

 1. Master DOM manipulation and Master Rails.
-2. Build a simple and concise app with responsive design.
+2. Build a simple and concise app with a responsive design.
 3. Work with external [API](https://fortunecookie.docs.apiary.io/#introduction/authentication).

 ![Cookie Rama GIF](Cookie_Rama_2.gif)